DEFINITION & CALCULATION of PRAYER TIMINGS

 Isha Prayer Time: Begins with the loss of twilight (dusk) and ends at midnight according to Hadith.
 One narration notifies the end of Isha as "one-third of the night".
 But a Hadith recounted by Ebu Katada states that "the time of a prayer continues until the time of the following prayer".
 Considering this, the Isha prayer time should last until the Fajr time, but it is makrouh to pray it after the one-third or one-half of the night.

 Fajr Praying Time: According to Hadith, it begins with the true dawn and goes on until the sunrise.
 The true dawn (fajr as-sadiq) is clarified by the Messenger as "the light which spreads horizontally on the horizon", increasing in visibility and clarity.
-Before the true dawn is observed the false dawn (fajr al-kazib), "a light which appears vertically on the horizon".
+The false dawn (fajr al-kazib), "a light which appears vertically on the horizon", is observed before the true dawn.
 "The false dawn should not prevent anyone from eating/drinking", therefore it cannot be the time for beginning the fasting nor the Fajr prayer.
-Accordingly, while the dawn enters, we first observe a vertical faint illumination ascending towards the sky like "the tail of a fox" (or a pillar/pyramid) which is gradually succeeded by a skylight, continuously brightening and horizontally expanding, which is the true dawn, the start of Fajr prayer and also fasting.
+Accordingly, while the dawn enters, we first observe a vertical faint illumination ascending towards the sky like "the tail of a fox" (or a pillar/pyramid) which is gradually succeeded by a skylight, continuously brightening and horizontally expanding, which is the true dawn, namely the start of Fajr prayer and also fasting.
 The characteristic event of false dawn, observed typically before the true dawn, is considered to be the Zodiacal Light.
 The zodiacal light is originated by meteoric dust particles dropped off from asteroids and comets found in the plane of the solar system which scatter the sunlight in such a way that it is faintly visible from Earth.
-The zodiacal light forms a faint pyramid (Figure 1), with its floor on the horizon and the tip pointing to the sun orbit (ecliptic).
-It can be more easily distinguished at low latitudes (near equator).
+The zodiacal light forms a faint pyramid (Figure 1), with its floor on the horizon and the tip pointing to the Sun orbit (ecliptic).
+It can be more easily distinguished at low latitudes (near equator), e.g. in Arabian Peninsula.

 Figure 1.
 Zodiacal Light